 Find out more about the History modules that may be available to you.

-Coursework portfolios, long essays, examinations (various timescales and formats) and interdisciplinary project.
+You’ll be assessed by a variety of methods, depending on your module choices.
+These include coursework portfolios, long essays, examinations (various timescales and formats) and an interdisciplinary project.
 The interdisciplinary project must be passed for the degree to be awarded.

 Credits and levels of learning